MLP Fusion: Towards Efficient Fine-tuning of Dense and Mixture-of-Experts Language Models: Preliminaries and notations

-\subsection{Neural tangent kernel}
+\subsection{Neural Tangent Kernel}

-NTK is a powerful theoretical technique to study the gradient descent dynamics of neural networks \citep{jacot2018neural}.
+NTK is a powerful theoretical technique to study the gradient descent dynamics of neural networks \cite{jacot2018neural}.
 It originated from the research on infinitely wide or ultra-wide neural networks.
-In applying NTK to convolutional neural networks for computer vision tasks, \citet{arora2019exact} noted that NTK can be extended to arbitrary neural architecture $f$ and initialization $\theta_0$, which induces the (SGD) NTK as
+In applying NTK to convolutional neural networks for computer vision tasks, it is noted that NTK can be extended to arbitrary neural architecture $f$ and initialization $\theta_0$, which induces the stochastic gradient descent (SGD) NTK as \cite{arora2019exact}:

-We note that the NTK above is specific to the stochastic gradient descent (SGD)~\citep{robbins1951stochastic} optimizer.
-As for Adam~\citep{DBLP:journals/corr/KingmaB14}, the most common optimizer for language model fine-tuning, its corresponding NTK in the early stage of training (which is believed to match the nature of the short-period fine-tuning) can be approximated by the so-called Asymmetric SignGD Kernel~\citep{malladi2022kernel}
+We note that the NTK above is specific to the SGD~\cite{robbins1951stochastic} optimizer.
+As for Adam~\cite{DBLP:journals/corr/KingmaB14}, the most common optimizer for language model fine-tuning, its corresponding NTK in the early stage of training (which is believed to match the nature of the short-period fine-tuning) can be approximated by the so-called Asymmetric SignGD Kernel~\cite{malladi2022kernel}:

-we will refer to this kernel by Adam NTK and focus on the analysis thereof along this paper, considering Adam is the dominant optimizer in language model fine-tuning.
+we will refer to this kernel by Adam NTK and focus on the analysis thereof in this paper, considering Adam is the dominant optimizer in language model fine-tuning.

-Recent works show directly using the NTK~\cref{eqn:ntk} extracted from a pre-trained model $f$ can obtain decent performance on computer vision tasks~\citep{wei2022more}, and in some cases can capture the training dynamics of language model fine-tuning \citep{malladi2022kernel}.
-There has already been some theoretical discussion on compressing a trained (fine-tuned) network with NTK preserved through pruning and quantization~\citep{gu2022lossless}.
+Recent works show directly using the NTK~\cref{eqn:ntk} extracted from a pre-trained model $f(\cdot)$ can obtain decent performance on computer vision tasks~\cite{wei2022more}, and in some cases can capture the training dynamics of language model fine-tuning \cite{malladi2022kernel}.
+There has already been some discussion on compressing a trained (fine-tuned) network with NTK preserved through pruning and quantization~\cite{gu2022lossless,wang2023ntksap,Iurada_2024_CVPR}.
 We will shortly leverage the useful tool to guide the design of our proposed models and serve as a sanity check as well.